 The easy-to-use dashboard presents real-time resource availability and schedule to all managers, so everyone knows who is working on what, till when and other details.
 This way, resources can be shuffled around without any clashes and delaying projects.

 Pro Tip: If you are unsure whether the eResource Scheduler is the right fit for your organization and specific requirements, you can start a free trial.
-This way, you can get a hands-on experience of the different features and functionalities of the software, and evaluate whether it meets your specific resource allocation challenges.
+This way, you can get a hands-on experience of the different features and functionalities of the software, and evaluate whether it meets your specific resource management and allocation challenges.

 Put an End to Resource Conflicts with the Right Approach